THE DIRTY SOUTH by John Connolly (Hodder & Stoughton, August 2020)

 In all, The Dirty South is a terrific read and along with Michael Robotham’s When She Good, is one of my favourite reads of 2020, so far.
 Its release may have been very delayed, but the wait has been worth it.
 Highly recommended.

-Four and a half stars out of five!
+Four and a half to five stars out of five!

 The Dirty South is released in Australia on 13 August and the United Kingdom on 20 August 2020.
 It seems that it is not released in America until October 2020.